International Experiences Approval Form

 If you ARE completing a combination of programs on your major's recommended list, you should complete the IP Planning Form (NEW!).

 Students choosing to go abroad on a set of programs that is NOT listed on the recommended programs for your major must complete the above planning form AND write a coherency statement and seek additional approval via the Coherency Approval Form.
 Students should meet with the IP Manager before getting started as a few drafts are almost always needed.
-Then

 Photo of graduation cap with travel theme